 Ask yourself, "Will this create meaningful memories?".
 And more importantly, "Will this add to the peace and joy of Christmas, or take away from it?'.
 Give yourself permission to let go of any traditions or to-dos that are no longer in line with your priorities.

-I love Christmas traditions, those from my childhood, those from my husband's childhood and the ones that we have created for our family, but that doesn't' mean that incorporating every one, every year is a good idea.
-If you don't want to let them go altogether, can you simplify them?
+I love Christmas traditions, those from my childhood, those from my husband's childhood and the ones that we have created for our family, but that doesn't' mean that incorporating everyone, every year is a good idea.
+If you don't want to let them go all together, can you simplify them?
 If you really don't enjoy sending Christmas cards, can you send them every other year, or just send to family and send an email or message to everyone else on your list?